Darnell Bing: Oakland Raiders

-He was drafted by the Oakland Raiders with the 101st pick of the 2006 NFL Draft.
+Bing was selected by the Oakland Raiders in the fourth round with the 101st pick of the 2006 NFL draft.
 Although he was a safety in college, the Oakland Raiders planned to convert him to an outside linebacker, but before the 2007 season they moved him back to safety.
 Prior to the 2006 season, the Raiders placed Bing on the injured reserve list with a neck injury.
-On July 25, 2007 the Raiders released him.
+On July 25, 2007, the Raiders released him.

 San Francisco 49ers

 The San Francisco 49ers claimed Bing off waivers on July 26, 2007.
 They released him on September 1 and re-signed him to the practice squad, where he spent the entire 2007 season.

 New York Jets

 On January 9, 2008, the New York Jets signed Bing to a future contract.
 He was waived by the team on July 29.

 Detroit Lions

-Bing was signed by the Detroit Lions on August 4, 2008 after the team placed linebacker Teddy Lehman on injured reserve.
+Bing was signed by the Detroit Lions on August 4, 2008, after the team placed linebacker Teddy Lehman on injured reserve.
 As the Raiders had unsuccessfully tried, the Lions also converted him to linebacker.
-He began the season on the team's practice squad before being promoted to the active roster on December 8, 2008 when linebacker Alex Lewis was placed on injured reserve.
+He began the season on the team's practice squad before being promoted to the active roster on December 8, 2008, when linebacker Alex Lewis was placed on injured reserve.
 He was released on October 6, 2009.